xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2020-12-11-snowpi-in-fsharp.md

 I needed a way to test these easier, so I decided to redesign my app to use [Command Objects][9] and decouple the instructions from the execution.
-Now I could provide an alternate executor for the Console and see how it worked (within reason).
+Now I could provide an alternate executor for the Console and see how it worked (within reason) without deploying to the Raspberry Pi.

 ### Types

-First I needed a type to describe where each LED is:
+As with most F# projects, first, I needed some types.

+The first one I created was the Position to describe in English where each LED was so I didn't have to think too hard when I wanted to light one up.

 ```fsharp
 type Position =